LooponAB/GuestChat/README.md

 ---

-This project is mean for Loopon partners who are embedding support for Loopon Chat into their apps.
+This project is meant for Loopon partners who are embedding support for Loopon Chat into their apps.
 In order to use this app properly, you will need an OAuth2 client–id and secret.

 If you are interested into bringing Loopon Chat into your hospitality App, contact us at [sales@loopon.com](mailto:sales@loopon.com).

-If you are already a Loopon partner and is having difficulties using this demo, get in touch with us at [support@loopon.com](mailto:support@loopon.com).
+If you are already a Loopon partner and are having difficulties using this demo, get in touch with us at [support@loopon.com](mailto:support@loopon.com).

 ## Running this Project